 The TEMiC Group

 The TEMiC group is composed of 18 researchers and faculty members, along with 4 permanent engineers.
-Since 2017, the group has been led by Christophe Humbert.
+Since January 2026, the group has been led by Isabelle Lampre (Predecessors: Christophe Humbert, Hynd Remita, Mehran Mostafavi).
 The three main research themes of the group (ACHILE, EPEC, and INPACT) also define its structure in terms of human resources and budget.

 All the group's technical platforms are managed by the researchers, faculty members, and engineers, with the support of ICP's instrumentation service.